Tissue & Cell Collections

 Janice Ascano, PhD, Manager of Grants & Research: email@example.com

-The NICHD Brain and Tissue Bank for Developmental Disorders at the University of Maryland, Baltimoreis a human tissue repository that was established to advance the research of developmental disorders.
-The Bank systematically collects, stores, and distributes brain and other tissues for research dedicated to the improved understanding, care and treatment of individuals with developmental disorders.
+The mission of the UMB BTB is to advance the research of developmental, neurological and movement disorders.
+The objective of this human tissue repository is to systematically collect, store, and distribute brain and other tissues for research dedicated to the improved understanding, care and treatment of individuals with these disorders.

-The Bank has extensive experience in arranging for the rapid retrieval of tissue upon the death of individuals who die while at home, in hospitals or hospice care.
-As a special service, the Bank is able to assist investigators who are working with patients who intend to donate tissues at the time of their death.
-A registry for donors has also been established.
+The UMB BTB has extensive experience in arranging for the rapid retrieval of tissue upon the death of individuals while at home, in hospitals or hospice care.
+The Bank is able to assist researchers who are working with patients who intend to donate tissues at the time of their death.

 Coriell Cell Repository catalogs blood and tissue samples and makes them available to investigators worldwide.
 Rettsyndrome.org seeks to expand the RTT blood/tissue collection at Coriell.